OISTE/repository/OWGTMCPS.md

 ## 2.3  Time or frequency of publication

 The CP/CPS documents will be published every time they are modified, with a minimum review period of one year.
-A certificate issued by any CA under the OGTM will be published immediately after its issuance.
+A certificate issued by any CA under the OWGTM will be published immediately after its issuance.

 In the case of revocation of a certificate, the appropriate CA will include this revocation information in the Certificate Revocation Lists (CRL) according to section 4.9.7 (CRL issuance frequency).

 ## 2.4  Access controls on repositories

-The OGTM makes its Repository publicly available in a read-only manner.
+The OWGTM makes its Repository publicly available in a read-only manner.

 # 3. IDENTIFICATION AND AUTHENTICATION

-The OGTM mandates the fulfilment of a set of required minimum controls that ensure the authenticity of the data included in certificates.
+The OWGTM mandates the fulfilment of a set of required minimum controls that ensure the authenticity of the data included in certificates.
 These controls are enforced during the full lifecycle of certificates, certificate requests, and related documents

 ## 3.1  Naming

-This section describes the elements regarding naming and identifying the subscribers of OGTM certificates.
+This section describes the elements regarding naming and identifying the subscribers of OWGTM certificates.

 ### 3.1.1  Types of names